Parviz Tanavoli: Early life and education

 Upon graduating from the Brera Academy in 1959, he returned to Iran in 1960 and taught sculpting at the College of Decorative Arts in Tehran.

 Career

 Teaching

+Upon his return to Iran, he started teaching at the Tehran College of Decorative Arts, where he was also a founding member.
+Many pioneers of Iranian modern art, such as Zenderoudi, studied under him at this college.
 From February 1961 to 1964, Tanavoli taught sculpture for three years at the Minneapolis College of Art and Design, as a guest of art collector Abby Grey.
-He then returned to Iran and assumed the directorship of the sculpture department at the Tehran University (now University of Tehran), a position he held for 18 years until 1979, when he retired from his teaching duties.
+He then returned to Iran and assumed the directorship of the sculpture department at the Tehran University (now University of Tehran), a position he held for 18 years until 1979 when he retired from his teaching duties.

+In addition to his tenure as a sculpture professor at the Minneapolis College of Art and Design from 1961 to 1964 and his 18-year directorship of the sculpture department at Tehran University, Tanavoli has continued to teach and mentor young artists.
+Tanavoli's newest "heeches" exhibition, titled "All and Nothing," was held at Tehran's Art Space Gallery from 6 July to 3 August 2022.
+The exhibition showcased the works of 40 of his students and his own newest "heeches," which are among his most recognized works.

+Iranian sculptor Ahad Hosseini briefly worked in Tanavoli's atelier.